The Benefits of Getting The Right Amount Of Sleep

-From the moment we wake up, a chemical called adenosine starts to build up in the brain the more Adenosine in the mind the more significant the ‘sleep pressure’ is, giving us the feeling that we need to sleep.
-The longer you are awake, the more adenosine you make, which means you are creating an increasing desire to sleep.
-High concentrations of adenosine calm the activity of wake-promoting regions of the brain and increase the activity of rest promoting regions.
+From the moment we wake up, a chemical called Adenosine starts to build up in the brain the more Adenosine in the mind the more significant the 'sleep pressure' is, giving us the feeling that we need to sleep.
+The longer you are awake, the more Adenosine you make, which means you are creating an increasing desire to sleep.
+High concentrations of Adenosine calm the activity of wake-promoting regions of the brain and increase the activity of rest promoting areas.
 This runs separately to the circadian rhythm but is just as important.

 The big coffee question

 Do you know what the most widely used and abused psychoactive component in the world is?